-Of the other 84 percent, much of the best hunting and fishing is leased to the highest bidder for exclusive recreational access, locking out most sportsmen.
-Contrast this with our federal public lands, nearly all of which are open to any sportsman with a valid license and a passion for adventure.
+Of the other 84 percent, much of the best hunting and fishing is leased to the highest bidder for exclusive recreational access, locking out most sportsmen and women.

 As hunting and fishing access is increasingly controlled by the wealthy and well-connected, public access only becomes more important.
 Lack of public access is the No. 1 reason hunters cite for giving up their sporting traditions.
 We can help reverse this trend by working to ensure that those of us who hunt and fish always have a place to recreate.

-Backcountry Hunters & Anglers is working with a bipartisan set of elected leaders in the Colorado General Assembly to develop legislation that would expand public access on Colorado’s state trust lands.
-We need your help to pass it.
-Sign this petition urging Colorado senators and representatives to support legislation that would improve public access on Colorado’s state trust lands and guarantee that every sportsman and woman has a place to hunt or fish.
+Backcountry Hunters & Anglers is working with Colorado Decision Makers to expand public access on Colorado’s state trust lands.
+We need your help.
+Sign this petition urging Colorado Decision Makers to work towards solutions to improve public access on Colorado’s state trust lands and help us demonstrate the importance of this issue to sportsmen and women in Colorado.